davidgilson/Hexagonal-Power-Bank/README.md

 			1. Once the batteries are connected with nickel strips, we need to add wires that will then be connected to the BMS.
 My solution was solder the ends of the wires to a nickel strip, cover the solder joint with shrink tube, then spot weld the exposed strip to the strips we have welded to the batteries.
 			![image](./images/12.jpg)

-			1. Once they are connected to the batteries, cover in kaptop tape to prevent accidental short circuits.
+			1. Once they are connected to the batteries, cover in kapton tape to prevent accidental short circuits.
 It should then look like this:
 			![image](./images/14.jpg) ![image](./images/13.jpg)

 			1. Finally, print two copies of [Strip-cover.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/Strip-Cover.stl).
 This is a thin layer of plastic to provide some stronger protection to the top and bottom of the cell assembly.
 Affix it with either a non-permanent glue or some electrical tape.